Angels and Demons (collection): Concept and creative process

 Angels and Demons (Autumn/Winter 2010) is the thirty-sixth and final collection McQueen made for his eponymous fashion house.
-At the time of McQueen's suicide, the collection was unfinished, with sixteen outfits which he had cut on the mannequin.
+At the time of McQueen's suicide, the collection was unfinished; the sixteen outfits he had been working on were in various stages of completion.
 (Note: Some sources incorrectly report fifteen.)
 A complete collection was normally at least thirty.
-Sarah Burton, McQueen's head of womenswear and right-hand woman, completed the outfits with his team in his stead.
+Sarah Burton, McQueen's head of womenswear and right-hand woman, completed the existing items with his team.
 The unofficial title Angels and Demons is taken from a Twitter post McQueen made on 7 February.